2014 Euroleague Final Four

 The 2014 Euroleague Final Four was the concluding EuroLeague Final Four tournament of the 2013–14 Euroleague basketball season.
-It was held from 16–18 May 2014.
+It was held from 16 to 18 May 2014.
 All of the games were played at the Mediolanum Forum, in Milan.
 Maccabi Electra Tel Aviv upset CSKA Moscow, 68–67, in the first semifinal, while Real Madrid dominated FC Barcelona, 100–62, in the second semifinal.
 In the final, Maccabi upset highly favored Real, by a score of 98–86, in the tournament's first overtime final since 1969.
 The win gave Maccabi their sixth EuroLeague title.

 Bracket

 Semifinals

 All times are CEST (UTC+2).

 CSKA Moscow vs. Maccabi Electra Tel Aviv

 CSKA Moscow entered their semi-final match up against Maccabi Electra Tel Aviv, having won both regular season meetings.
 It looked like Moscow would make it 3–0 on the year, when they took a 55–40 lead, late in the third quarter.
 However, led by guard Tyrese Rice, and support from a large majority of the fans in attendance, Maccabi launch a fourth quarter comeback.
 Rice's steal and layup, with 5 seconds to play, gave Maccabi a 68–67 lead, and Sonny Weems missed a contested three pointer at the buzzer.
 Maccabi's David Blu led all scorers with 15 points.